 a.
 Submit, if their native or first language is not English, Test of English as a Foreign Language (TOEFL) scores.
 The minimum TOEFL score for undergraduate admission is 500 (173, for the computer-based test; 61, for the internet-based test).
 Under certain circumstances international students who complete the language preparation of the college's own English Language Institute may be admitted with scores less than 500.
+TOEFL scores must be no more than two years old at the time of application. b.
 Provide financial documentation (certification of finances) that shows the student's ability to pay for college and living expenses while studying and residing in the United States.